 Encouraging you to prevent relapse, or to manage relapse effectively if it occurs.

 Creating a purposeful life filled with rewarding sober relationships.

 - Stepping down from residential rehab to a less intensive form of outpatient treatment.

 - Attending a peer support group, whether 12-step or non-12-step.

 Addiction, like all chronic health conditions, has high relapse rates, so make sure you choose a treatment center like Renaissance Recovery Center for support from detox to discharge and beyond.

 Addiction Treatment at Renaissance Recovery

 Here at Renaissance Recovery Center, we can help you to combat the alcohol use disorder or substance use disorder that’s holding you back, and you don’t necessarily need to head to residential rehab.

 Research indicates that many mild or moderate substance use disorders respond effectively to outpatient treatment.
 At Renaissance, we also offer more intensive outpatient programs, including IOPs and PHPs.

-From streamlining detox and withdrawal to managing cravings and building healthy coping mechanisms, you’ll leave Renaissance with a firm foundation for a rewarding sober life.
+All our programs offer an evidence-based combination of MAT (medication-assisted treatment), psychotherapy, and counseling.
+We also offer access to many holistic therapies for a whole-body approach to recovery.From streamlining detox and withdrawal to managing cravings and building healthy coping mechanisms, you’ll leave Renaissance with a firm foundation for a rewarding sober life.
 Equipped with the right level of aftercare and a solid relapse prevention plan, you can soon embrace life substance-free.
 To make this possible, reach out to Renaissance today at 866.330.9449.